 To get back to the point: I've been teaching music to students ages 3-76 in the Philadelphia area since 2006.
 I have got two bachelors degrees in Music from Temple University; one in Classical Guitar Performance, the other in Music Theory.
 At the 2010 Music Theory Society of the Mid-Atlantic's annual conference, I had the distinct pleasure of presenting my research.
 Of course, my paper had a title so typical of humanities research papers: "The Consequences of Cadential Failure and Virtuosic Rhetoric in Liszt’s B-Minor Sonata".
 After graduation, I continued my guitar studies with world-renowned lute and classical guitar teacher Patrick O'Brien.

-What Professional Musicians Say About Me:
+What Professional Musicians Say about My Classical Guitar Lessons:

 I've know Kale for over ten years and I've always appreciated his interest in deeply exploring many different guitar methods and teaching skills.
 I know that he brings a depth of knowledge and experience to his students, and doesn't get complacent, but is always learning and adapting his approach to fit a given student's needs.
 As a fellow music teacher, this is inspiring to see.